jxareas/PolyLab-REST/README.md

 ## 🦾 Technologies 🦾

-The PolyLab-API utilizes the following technologies:
+The PolyLab-API utilizes the following frameworks and libraries:

 - **Spring Boot**: A Java framework that simplifies the development of microservices, providing features like dependency injection, RESTful web services, and robust error handling.
 - **Netflix Eureka**: A service registry and discovery tool that enables efficient communication between microservices.
-- **Spring Cloud Netflix Zuul**: Acts as an API gateway, providing dynamic routing, filtering, and load balancing capabilities for incoming requests to the microservices.
+- **Netflix Zuul**: Acts as an API gateway, providing dynamic routing, filtering, and load balancing capabilities for incoming requests to the microservices.
 - **Spring Cloud Config Server**: Manages centralized configuration for the microservices, allowing dynamic configuration changes without redeploying the services.
+- **Spring HATEOAS**: A library that helps build RESTful APIs following the HATEOAS principle, allowing for the creation of self-descriptive APIs by adding hypermedia links to the responses.
+- **Spring Boot Validation (JSR-380)**: Provides a validation framework for validating input data using annotations, ensuring that the data meets the specified constraints and rules.
+- **Hibernate Validator**: A validation framework for validating input data in Java applications, supporting the Bean Validation API (JSR-380) standard.
+- **Dokka**: A documentation engine for Kotlin that generates API documentation in various formats.
+- **Open API 3 (Swagger)**: A tool for generating interactive API documentation, making it easier for developers to understand and consume the API.
+- **Spring Security**: Enables secure authentication and authorization for API endpoints.
+- **ModelMapper**: A mapping library that simplifies the conversion between different Java objects, making it easier to map data entities to DTOs (Data Transfer Objects) and vice versa.
+- **MySQL/PostgreSQL**: Relational database management systems used for storing and retrieving data.
 - **Spring Data JPA**: Provides support for data persistence and access using the Java Persistence API (JPA) and object-relational mapping (ORM).
-- **MySQL/PostgreSQL**: Relational database management systems used for storing and retrieving data.
-- **Spring Security**: Enables secure authentication and authorization for API endpoints.
+- **Spring Dev Tools**: A set of development tools that provide automatic application restart, LiveReload support, and enhanced development experience for Spring Boot applications.
 - **Lombok**: A Java library that reduces boilerplate code by automatically generating getters, setters, constructors, and other common code patterns.
-- **ModelMapper**: A mapping library that simplifies the conversion between different Java objects, making it easier to map data entities to DTOs (Data Transfer Objects) and vice versa.
-- **Spring Boot Validation (JSR-380)**: Provides a validation framework for validating input data using annotations, ensuring that the data meets the specified constraints and rules.
-- **Spring HATEOAS**: A library that helps build RESTful APIs following the HATEOAS principle, allowing for the creation of self-descriptive APIs by adding hypermedia links to the responses.
-- **Open API 3 (Swagger)**: A tool for generating interactive API documentation, making it easier for developers to understand and consume the API.

 By leveraging these technologies, PolyLab-API offers a scalable, modular, and robust solution for managing laboratory data.